IntersectMBO/plutus/language-plutus-core/src/CostModel.md

 #### create-cost-model

 From that csv, a model is being calibrated and generated.
 Depending on the `Builtin`, we choose a model (by hand) and calibrate it with the benchmark data from the csv.
-To check which `Builtin` uses which model, consult with `CreateModel.hs`.
+To check which `Builtin` uses which model, consult with `models.R`.
+The models are created in R and invoked via `inline-r`, because of the superior modeling capacities in R. The prediction part of the model is reimplemented in Haskell.